jaypoojara/ymir-test-task/README.md

 2. Product Page: This page has the product details and the product review. user can post a review as anonymous user and store the reviews in local indexed DB.

 The folder structure is as follows:
+.
+└── src
-|-app: This has all the entry point/single use components for app initialization.
+    ├── app: This has all the entry point/single use components for app initialization.
-|-components: This has all the global components which can be reused across pages/app.
+    ├── components: This has all the global components which can be reused across pages/app.
-|-models: This has the data models(types) which are used in the app.
+    ├── models: This has the data models(types) which are used in the app.
-|-pages: This the Route based Page components and related components inside it.
+    ├── pages: This the Route based Page components and related components inside it.
-|-redux: This dir has all the redux related logic and initialization along with its persistence and types.
+    └── redux: This dir has all the redux related logic and initialization along with its persistence and types.

 The libraries and their use is as follows: